Skip to main content

 5.2.5Update of system requirementsTRUE☑System requirements updated when software requirements impact system level through GP-023 Change control management.
 Bidirectional traceability maintained between system and software requirements.
 Change history tracked in Git repository and documented in change control records.

-5.2.6Verification of the software requirementsTRUE☑Software requirements verified through requirements reviews documented in review-meeting directory.
+5.2.6Verification of the software requirementsTRUE☑Software requirements verified through requirements reviews documented in design reviews per GP-012.
 Verification confirms completeness, consistency, correctness, testability, and traceability.
-Test cases in test-plans directory map to requirements demonstrating testability and verification.
+Test cases in R-TF-012-038 Verified Version Release map to requirements demonstrating testability and verification.

 Software architectural design